Green-Phys/green-phys.github.io/content/docs/Tutorials/Tutorial_DIIS.md

       0.162491615040 -0.242351537800  1.102830348700 -0.257388983000  1.054102919900  0.152954188700
 #
 ```
-The saved files above contain  basis sets in CP2K format, while our generating script understands basis sets in NWChem format.
-One can either hack the python script using PySCF machinery to feed the CP2K format or convert them in a cleaner way using MolSSI tools as described here:
+The saved files above contain  basis sets in the CP2K format, while our generating script understands basis sets in the NWChem format.
+One can either hack the python script using the PySCF machinery to feed the CP2K format or convert them in a cleaner way using the MolSSI tools as described here:

 <https://molssi-bse.github.io/basis_set_exchange/conversion.html>